dquadros/I2C-Pico-USB/README.md

 	* AT24C32A EEPROM
 	* PCF8583 clock/calendar with 240 byte RAM

+AT24C32A and PCF8583 have the same default address, you must select an alternate address in one of them to connect both to the same I2C bus.

 ### Linux

 * ic2-tools
 * ti2c.c: C program using the I2C dev interface (https://www.kernel.org/doc/Documentation/i2c/dev-interface)

+### Windows

+Testing done using libusb-win32 and Python.

 ## Compiling the Firmware